edelyn/NpmPackages/fetch-state/README.md

 It returns the method load the data.
 The only required parameter is the url.

+_Note: The load function returns a cancellation function that can be used to cancel the call, if needed._

 ```ts

 var [data, setData] = useState<StateItem<ReturnType>>();